-I am interested in working in intersection of ritual/ dance/ performance.
+I am interested in working at the intersection of ritual/ dance/ performance.

-I resuscitated a ritual through performance in a location, midst of nature, rather than in gallery or city space.
-The vernacular ritual has been violently suppressed through colonial and post-colonial era throughout Asia, which left people with a sense of loss.
+I resuscitated a ritual through performance in a location, the midst of nature, rather than in a gallery or city space.
+The vernacular ritual has been violently suppressed through colonial and post-colonial eras throughout Asia, which left people with a sense of loss.

-In March 11th, 2011, huge earthquake hit Japan.
+On March 11th, 2011, a huge earthquake hit Japan.
 Northern coastal towns were swept away by Tsunami.
 The nuclear plant melted down, we did not know if we could regain peace after.

 I was in Bali, Indonesia.
-Thinking of my family and friends in Japan, I decided to take Performance Ritual in Nesa Penida Island of Bali, Indonesia.
+Thinking of my family and friends in Japan, I decided to take Performance Ritual on Nesa Penida Island of Bali, Indonesia.

-Sacrifice has been made through stuffed animal, Sheep.
+Sacrifice has been made through the stuffed animal, Sheep.

-Human being has been caught up in a preconception that we cannot live without sacrificing lives of others.
+Human beings have been caught up in a preconception that we cannot live without sacrificing the lives of others.
 People still kill others “to survive.”
-“God” does not require a blood of living being.
+“God” does not require the blood of a living being.

-Instead of killing a living animal like pig or sheep, I offer sacrifice through making an object, such as stuffed animal sheep or Origami (folding paper) birds, and make a prayer to bestow life into those object as offering to save lives in danger of loss.
+Instead of killing a living animal like a pig or sheep, I offer sacrifice by making an object, such as stuffed animal sheep or Origami (folding paper) birds, and make a prayer to bestow life into those objects as an offering to save lives in danger of loss.

-When dance was not for spectacle but a sacred ritual, it was essential a healing practice, which integrates our psychosomatic state of being.
-In a state of trans, shamans danced sacred dance to heal community of people from ancient.
-“Origin of Dance” free from spectacle is one of my main themes in my work.
-Thus Absence of Audience is often a key element in my performance work.
+When the dance was not for spectacle but a sacred ritual, it was essential a healing practice, which integrates our psychosomatic state of being.
+In a state of trans, shamans danced sacred dances to heal the community of people from ancient.
+“Origin of Dance” free from spectacle is one of the main themes in my work.
+Thus Absence of an Audience is often a key element in my performance work.

 performance documentation, 5min

-*Please inquire for password to view the video through contact page.
+*Please inquire about the password to view the video through the contact page.